ssarveshr/employee_details_excel/README.md

 details and the code will export it into a excel document

-it will be saved in the folder where you save the code and
+it will be saved in the folder where you save the code and will be called  'employee.xlsx'

 sikeeeee
 :)